WigglyMuffin/SNDScripts/README.md

-# WIP
+# EVERYTHING HERE IS WIP

-Files that work:
+# Files that work:

 ## Job Unlocker
 1. `job unlocker.lua` is the script used to either do GC related tasks such as hunt log or unlock and do quests related to GC/FC things.